Inguinal (Groin) Hernia Repair

 Truss or hernia belt.
 If your hernia is causing symptoms and you still wish to avoid surgery, a truss or hernia belt may be helpful.
 The belt is worn in such a way so as to not allow the abdominal contents to protrude the hernia (in effect, plugging the hole).
 If it does this well, which is infrequent, hernia symptoms can be alleviated.
 This treatment is usually ineffective.

 Surgical correction is almost always necessary to repair a hernia.
-Hernias do not heal on their own or “just go away” and cannot be fixed with some sort of diet or exercise.
+Hernias do not heal on their own or “just go away” and cannot be fixed with diet or exercise.
 The safest, most effective way to repair a hernia is with mesh in a tension-free method.
 This repair can either be performed laparoscopically (through small incisions) or through an open method.